datumorphism/datumorphism.github.io/content/wiki/machine-learning/energy-based-model/restricted-boltzmann-machine.md

 The calculation of $\langle \cdot \rangle_{\text{model}}$ is easier in RBM.

-For first order Markov chains, the visible units do not depend on themselves as there are not direct connections between the visible units.
+For {{< c "wiki/time-series/state-space-models.md" "first order Markov chains" >}}, the visible units do not depend on themselves as there are not direct connections between the visible units.
 So are the hidden units.
 That being said, we have $p(x\mid h)$ and $p(h\mid x)$.

 In this simple situation, the distributions can be sampled using {{< c "wiki/monte-carlo/gibbs-sampling.md" "Gibbs sampling" >}}.
 To calculate $p(h\mid x)$, we will clamp our visible units to the data values then infer $h$ which will be used to infer $x$ based on $p(x\mid h)$.
 Iterate this process we will be able to sample the model, i.e.,